 Not that kind of kiss.

-Wherever I am, whatever the day I practise the same morning routine and it is a simple one and like cleaning the teeth, I can’t get going without these well-established rituals.
-I might beauty-up at a different time of the morning but certain routines and products are non-negotiable.
+I continue to practise the same morning routine – it is simple and like cleaning the teeth, I can’t get going without my well-established rituals.
+I might make up later in the morning but certain routines and products are definitely happening first thing.
+Messing up at night sometimes – too late or too tired to do what I know I should – is a given, but I rarely forget my skincare in the morning.

 Habit?
-Yes, definitely.
+Yes.
 There is not only a degree of comfort in practising routine but also the obvious benefits reaped from regular skincare.

-With an almost religious fervour I cleanse, tone, apply serum and moisturise with cream and a couple of drops of facial oil mixed in.
+With an almost religious fervor I cleanse, tone, apply serum and moisturize with cream and a couple of drops of facial oil mixed in.

-I change my skincare products regularly, not necessarily the brand but the ranges within.
-Skin like everything becomes accustomed to the same products and will naturally be less effective over time.
+I change my skincare products regularly, not necessarily only brand but the ranges within.
+Now I’m mixing my Romilly Wilde with my Darphin and a little Barbara Sturn too.
+I know the gurus want you to use everything from the same house but I like to mix it up.
+I swap around a lot and even though I try many brands I usually revert to these few products over time.
+Skin becomes accustomed to the same products and they will naturally be less effective over time.
 I want my skincare routine to be effortless, for the methods to be easy and practical to follow.
-Right now I am totally in love with the products from Darphin.
-I not only see the difference but I feel it too.

 Once it gets complicated, I am lost and disinterested.

 If I could only have one beauty product, I would choose this cleanser.
 If I could have two, the second would be my latest serum.
-The older I get, the more I feel these products are essential to my skin’s well being.
-I don’t believe in miracles and no product can return us to our former glory.
+The older I get, the more I feel these products are essential to my skin’s well being but far from miracle cures.
+For that we need a solid sleep, regular exercise, a healthy diet and a generous blessing from the gene pool.

-I am not greedy, the wrinkles can remain as long as they are accompanied with a smile. xv
+I am not greedy, the wrinkles can remain as a testament to happy times as long as they are accompanied by a smile. xv

 It’s All In The KISS